TI-84 Plus series: Linking software

 Texas Instruments' newer program for the TI-84 Plus CE series calculators, TI-Connect CE, is backwards-compatible with the TI-84 Plus series; it can be used in place of TI-Connect.
 TI-Connect is compatible with Windows XP and above, while TI-Connect CE is compatible with Windows 10 and above.

 There are multiple third-party linking programs compatible with the TI-84 Plus series; most were developed for archaic platforms like the Commodore Amiga, the Atari, and MS-DOS, and cannot be run on modern computers.
 However, one of these programs—known as TiLP (Note: TiLP stands for "TiLP is a Linking Program", which is a recursive acronym.
 The original TiLP (known as TiLP-1) was supplanted by TiLP II (also known as TiLP-2) around mid-2006.
-This article refers to TiLP II when using the name TiLP.)—is more recent and supports Windows, macOS, and Linux.
+TiLP, as used here, refers to TiLP II.)—is more recent and supports Windows, macOS, and Linux.